svanas/delphereum/README.md

 ## What is a smart contract?

 A smart contract is a computation that takes place on a blockchain or distributed ledger.
-You can think of a smart contract as a microservice that runs on the backend of your application.
+You can think of a smart contract as a microservice that runs trustless on the backend of your application.
+Once added to the blockchain, a smart contract becomes public and cannot be modified or removed.
+This assures your users that the rules are transparent and will never change.

 ## What is a dApp?